 - tax advice.

-A best practice is to disclosure information that would help shareholders and other stakeholders better understand the relationship that exists between the company and its independent auditor, the way the audit committee monitors the auditor's independence and the extent of audit, and the audit-related and non-audit services provided by the auditor.
+A best practice is to disclose information that would help shareholders and other stakeholders better understand the relationship that exists between the company and its independent auditor, the way the audit committee monitors the auditor's independence and the extent of audit, and the audit-related and non-audit services provided by the auditor.

-Such a disclosure should make it clear that the independent auditor is responsible for maintaining his or her objectivity and for complying with all applicable independence regulations and requirements, while the audit committee is responsible for assessing whether the auditor has done so.
+Such disclosure should make it clear that the independent auditor is responsible for maintaining his or her objectivity and for complying with all applicable independence regulations and requirements, while the audit committee is responsible for assessing whether the auditor has done so.

 This disclosure should be integrated into the Statement of Corporate Governance Practices required for TSX-listed companies.